Decentralizing Manufacturing Because of COVID-19

 Historically, manufactures have offshored production and relied on lean manufacturing methodologies to bring about efficiencies.
 Now the question must be asked if we were to bring back onshore manufacturing strategies and forge more robust supply chains, how would we meet and exceed efficiency targets?
 Industry 4.0 allows us to maintain the gains we’ve already established and significantly build on them.
 With previously unseen levels of process insight and hyper-connectivity, we can effectively transfer processes to multiple sites around the world and construct a more resilient supply chain.
 A key pillar of this new approach would be equipment capable of delivering all the capabilities needed to achieve this vision.

-At Innopharma Technology, we’re motivated to push boundaries within industry and share our knowledge.
+At InnoGlobal Technology (formerly Innopharma Technology), we’re motivated to push boundaries within industry and share our knowledge.
 Follow us on LinkedIn and Twitter for more exciting developments, from R&D to Industry 4.0!